 - a patient has an illness or a disability that makes it impractical to use any other form of transport, for example, severe immobility or disorientation.

-NEPT services play an important role in supporting health service access and high quality patient care.
-In recognition of this, the Victorian Coalition Government has commissioned a study of Victorias NEPT sector.
+NEPT services play an important role in supporting timely access to Victoria’s health services and the delivery of high quality patient centred care.
+In recognition of this, in 2013 the Victorian Government commissioned an independent study of Victoria’s NEPT sector.